angiolep/scala-ubjson/docs/src/main/paradox/index.md

 # ubj
-Universal Binary JSON library for the Java Virtual Machine
+The Universal Binary JSON library for the Java Virtual Machine